Sebaceous cysts in a dog are a very common canine problem. Are they worrisome? Are they cancerous? What do they look like?

 - Fine needle aspiration of the lump: By inserting a small needle with syringe, the vet can take a sample of the lump and look at it under a microscope.
 Some vets can tell you what the lump is in the office and other times, the slide(s) must be sent to an outside laboratory for further analysis or confirmation.

 - Tissue biopsy: If the lump is more concerning or a more detailed sample is needed, your veterinarian may choose to do a biopsy.
-This may be a punch biopsy, a biopsy under local anesthesia, or for larger areas, a biopsy under general anesthesia.
+This may be a punch biopsy, a biopsy under local anesthesia, or a biopsy under general anesthesia for larger areas.
 The sample removed will be sent off to an outside lab for diagnosis.

 Whenever my dogs have had a sebaceous cyst, the veterinarian was always able to take an in-office biopsy and proceed with treatment afterward.